liang2jay/name-entity-recognition/README.md

 1: use the pre-trained model from Spacy

-2: training your extract engine by yourself
+2: training your extract engine by yourself.
+('training_ner_model.py' and 'corpus_extration.py')

 3: detect it by noun chunk and word2vec distance, the pre-trained word2vec model is good in there